enhancedformysql/enhancedformysql/README.md

 ## Notice

 - The better the hardware environment, the greater the performance gap with the official version as concurrency increases.
 - Use testing tools that closely resemble the online environment, such as BenchmarkSQL, to effectively showcase performance advantages.
-If possible, utilize TCPCopy to replicate online traffic for testing.
+If possible, utilize [TCPCopy](https://github.com/session-replay-tools/tcpcopy). to replicate online traffic for testing.
 - In weaker hardware environments, it is advisable to test with low concurrency, with BenchmarkSQL being the best option for these scenarios.
 - During testing, the concurrency limit should not exceed 1000, as the current throttling mechanism has not been open-sourced.
 - It is recommended to align MySQL configuration parameters with our settings, making adjustments based on the specific hardware.